Wynne Evans ‘deeply sorry’ as he takes time out from Strictly tour and radio

 “We have made it very clear to Wynne that we do not tolerate such behaviour on the tour.”

-Evans has been touring the UK with the live show after competing on the BBC One programme with Russian professional dancer Katya Jones last year.
+Evans has been touring the UK with the live show after competing on the BBC One programme with Russian professional Jones last year.

 During their time on Strictly, Evans and Jones had to apologise for a “joke” in which she moved his hand from her waist during the BBC show.